sf-wdi-19-20/modules/w7_d4_2_testing/README.md

 #### Testing Controllers

-The most common thing to go stubbing is the `current_user`, which is something we will not care to test directly.
-Nevertheless you will still test the `current_user` method in a helper test for example. require 'rails_helper'
+The most common thing to stub for authentication testing is the `current_user`.
+We might check a `current_user` method in a helper test, for example.

 ```
 require 'rails_helper'